MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 * User data exfiltration
 * Hostile server takeover

 These goals, which can be written like `user stories` often involve some form of `web-based-attack`.
-We are going to look at our server, created in the previous [lesson](../building-a-server/README.md) to see where it may be vulnerable to attack.
+We are going to look at our server, created in the previous [lesson](../building-a-server/README.md) to see where it may have `weakenesses` that leave it vulnerable to attack.

 In general, you can follow this flow chart for thinking about penetration testing (and testing in general):